Jose Luis Rivera

-Marcelino Rivera Alicea (born August 6, 1960), better known as Jose Luis Rivera, is a retired Puerto Rican professional wrestler.
-He is notable for his time in the World Wrestling Federation (today known as WWE) where he was also known as Conquistador #1 or Conquistador Uno when he teamed with fellow Puerto Rican Jose Estrada, Sr.
+Marcelino Rivera Alicea (born August 6, 1953), better known as Jose Luis Rivera, is a Puerto Rican retired professional wrestler.
+He is notable for his time in the World Wrestling Federation (today known as WWE) where he was also known as Conquistador #1 or Conquistador Uno when he teamed with fellow Puerto Rican José Estrada Sr.

 Professional wrestling career

+Early career (1973–1976)

+Rivera made his wrestling debut in April 1973 working for promoter Arturo Mendoza in the west of Puerto Rico.

-National Wrestling Alliance (1976-1982)
+National Wrestling Alliance (1976–1982)

 Jose Luis Rivera started his professional wrestling career in the National Wrestling Alliance (NWA) in the state of Florida.
 According to Rivera, he also wrestled amateur in the gyms before going professional and wrestling the likes of "Superstar" Billy Graham, Ox Baker, and Ivan Koloff.

 World Wrestling Federation (1982–1991)

 In 1982, Rivera went to the WWF.
 Rivera then changed his nickname to Mac Rivera and was mostly used as a face preliminary wrestler for WWF TV-Tapings, excluding a non-televised event in which Rivera participated in a 22-men Battle Royal won by Bob Orton Jr. After a losing streak during all of 1982 and early 1983, Rivera defeated "Baron" Mikel Scicluna on New York City at Madison Square Garden on March 20 in a match where Scicluna believed he would win.
 Rivera, however was unable to step up the card and eventually continued his losing streak, as Jose Luis Rivera and occasionally as Mac Rivera as well, but defeated Scicluna again at a WWF untelevised event on May, 18.
 Untelevised victories over fellow preliminary wrestlers Rene Goulet, Butcher Vachon, Bob Bradley followed, with Rivera eventually ending 1983 in a winning streak.
 Rivera started 1984 continuing his winning streak throughout January of that year with televised victories over fellow preliminary wrestlers Tony Colón, Frankie Williams, and Israel Matia, and an untelevised victory over John Callahan but was eventually defeated by another preliminary wrestler, Tiger Chung Lee.
-Starting with an untelevised $20.000 battle royal won by André The Giant on January 21, Rivera was once again unable to move up the card and found himself on the losing end of many matches, losing to more-established stars such as S. D. Jones, Mr. Fuji, and Tony Garea, although Rivera was victorious in matches against less-established wrestlers such as Charlie Fulton and Fred Marzino.
+Starting with an untelevised $20.000 battle royal won by André the Giant on January 21, Rivera was once again unable to move up the card and found himself on the losing end of many matches, losing to more-established stars such as S. D. Jones, Mr. Fuji, and Tony Garea, although Rivera was victorious in matches against less-established wrestlers such as Charlie Fulton and Fred Marzino.
 One of Rivera's highlights was a boxing match against "Boxing" Bob Orton, Jr. in early 1986.
 Orton won the match by TKO.
 This was a "warmup" for Orton as he had an upcoming boxing match against Mr. T.